ansys/pydpf-post/docs/source/api/index.rst

 ============
 DPF-Post API
 ============
-This guide provides a general overview of the API of DPF-Post.
+This guide provides an overview of the DPF-Post API.

-The DPF-Post API is based on three main manipulable objects:
+DPF-Post leverages three main categories of objects:

-1. the **solution**: it is the reflexion of the result file information.
+1. **Solution**: it is the entry point to the results file, its metadata and contents.

-2. the **result object**: it gives the access to a specific result information.
+2. **Result**: it provides access to specific result types, in accordance with the type of analysis.

-3. the **result data**: it provides an access to the data.
-This is a DPF-Core "Fields Container" concept wrapper.
+3. **ResultData**: it provides access to the actual data values and closely relates to the DPF-Core "Fields Container" concept.

-Index of the API guide:
+Contents:

 .. toctree::
    :maxdepth: 2